Griffith Land & Cattle Co.

 Having a place for it should-not mean a length of chain and a doghouse.

-(If putting the puppy on a chain is your plan you'll do well to keep that a secret from Tim.)
+(If putting an 8-week puppy on a chain is your plan you'll do well to keep that a secret from Tim.)

 If it's not gonna be a "house-dog" you'll need a safe place to keep it.